yamin-shihab/study-notes/grade_7/social_studies.md

 * A colony is a region of land dominated by another empire by sending colonists to establish control.
 * Mercantilism is a regulated economic system in which a colony supplies the original country with cheap, raw resources.
 The country then creates and sells expensive goods using those resources to make money.
 * Monopolies were arranged with charters and set up in North America to get resources.
-  * A monopoly is a company that is the only company allowed to get a specific resource.
+  * A monopoly is a company that's the only company allowed to get a specific resource.
 * France claimed a large area around the Great Lakes and called it New France.
   * New France's population in 1700 was 15 000 colonists and 65 000 in 1760.
   * Most of the colonists in New France were catholic and spoke French.